Phrogz/docubot/README.md

 ## Adding Sub-Heading Links to the Table of Contents
 If you have a single page with many sections on it and you want to see sub-links for those sections in the table of contents, you can accomplish it in one of two ways.

-If you have content with explicit `id` attributes on various HTML elements, add a `toc` entry in the metasection with a **space-delimited** list of the element identifiers whose contents you want added as a sub-link in the table of contents.
+If you have content with explicit `id` attributes on various HTML elements, add a `toc` entry in the metasection with a comma-delimited list of the element identifiers whose contents you want added as a sub-link in the table of contents.
 For example:

     title: Welcome to FrobozzCo
-    toc  : intro learning
+    toc  : #intro, #learning
     +++
     <h2 id="intro">Introduction</h2>
     ...